GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Most programming languages contain good parts and bad parts.
-I discovered that I could be better programmer by using only the good parts and avoiding the bad parts.
+> ### As numbers are reduced to the simplest principles, like 0 and 1, a wonderful order is apparent throughout.
 >
-> ~ *Douglas Crockford*
+> ~ *Gottfried Wilhelm Leibniz*

 ---
 ## 🏎 Quick Facts